anita00001/Exhibition-Page/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+> I would like to acknowledge [Cindy Shin in Behance](https://www.behance.net/adagio07) for providing the template of the design.
 I would like to thank my coding partners, mentors and Microverse for their support in building the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>